fontana-g/latticeQCD_for_novices/README.md

 ## Pure gauge theory simulation <wilson loops>
 **wilson_notimproved.ipynb**:

 calculating averages of Wilson loops axa and ax2a with not improved action.
-Saved in “wilson_ loop _ notimp.txt”
+Saved in **wilson_ loop _ notimp.txt**

 **wilson_improved.ipynb**:

 calculating averages of Wilson loops axa and ax2a with improved action.
-Saved in “wilson_ loop _ imp.txt”
+Saved in **wilson_ loop _ imp.txt**